 Related: 12 of the Greatest TV Couples Ever

 When I was 21 or 22, someone like Jim was my dream guy.
 All those pranks he pulled on Dwight were hilarious, and it seemed clear he adored Pam and would love her forever, even if they hadn’t quite figured out how that would happen yet.

 Now that I'm 33, though, Jim’s too-cool-for-school attitude is grating.
 He hates his job and feels like he’s too good for it, which is fine, but he doesn’t do anything about it until after Pam rejects him.
-His pranks on Dwight can still be funny, but you wonder why he can’t put that much effort into his actual, you know, job.
+His pranks on Dwight can still be funny, but you wonder why he can’t put that much effort into his actual, you know, career.

 Pam and Jim end up back in the same office after the branch merger, and some of the same patterns repeat, until finally, finally, they get together for good.
 Instead of maturing after he gets married and becomes a parent, though, Jim gets even worse.
-Without consulting Pam, he makes major decisions that will impact her, such as buying a house and investing money in his new company.
+Without consulting Pam, he makes major decisions that will affect her, such as buying a house and investing money in his new company.
 In season nine in particular, he fails to communicate well with Pam about his part-time work in Philadelphia with the athletic company he founded, and the impact that his new responsibilities have on the family.

 I’m not the only one in my friend group who noticed that, as the series progresses, Jim seems less and less like an ideal romantic partner.
 I had coffee with a friend recently, and when I mentioned Jim Halpert, she called him a name I probably can’t print here.

 Contrast that with another seminal TV couple of my generation: Leslie Knope and Ben Wyatt of Parks and Recreation have their crap figured out a lot sooner.
 They also got together when they were well into their 30s, and maybe that makes a difference.